 Of course you can’t just be expected to know the notes (but I hope you know the names of the strings by now).
 It should be a pretty easy concept to get because half of it is the beginning of the alphabet.

-There are 12 notes in Western music – an octave is divided into 12 pieces.
-An octave is the distance from one note to the next highest note of the same name (you pass all 12 notes to get to the next note in the next octave).
-A piano is the easiest way to see this because it is all laid out in a repeating fashion (each time the pattern of keys repeats, you are in a new octave) Different styles of Eastern music (such as Indian music) have many more notes because of the way they divide the octave.
-But we are playing the ukulele, a “Western” instrument, so it makes sense to tune it to the Western scale.
+There are 12 notes in Western music.
+Go further than that and you start back at the beginning, just higher.
+An octave is the distance from one note to the next highest note of the same name – 12 notes away.
+A piano is the easiest way to see this because it is all laid out in a repeating fashion (each time the pattern of keys repeats, you are in a new octave).
+Eastern music (such as Indian music) can have many more notes because of the way they divide the octave.
+But we are playing the ‘ukulele, a “Western” instrument, so it makes sense to tune it to the Western scale.

 The 12 notes are: